data-solution-automation-engine/DIRECT/Documentation/Documentation.md

 * The Next Run Status as `Proceed` and
 * End Date/Time as the current timestamp

-If the Internal Processing Status Code is `Proceed` and the ETL runs without issues the Module Instance is updated to set the Execution Status Code to `Succesful`, the Next Run Status as `Proceed` and the current date/time as the End Date/Time.
+If the Internal Processing Status Code is `Proceed` and the Module runs without issues the Module Instance is updated to set the Execution Status Code to `Succesful`, the Next Run Status as `Proceed` and the current date/time as the End Date/Time.

 As a separate step the record counts are updated in the `MODULE_INSTANCE` table.